paulmartin91/CardGame/README.md

 Pre Lobby Page
 - ~~Need a place to create games - Client side~~ ✔
 - Client side create games needs max players
-- Server needs to process validate request and create room for game
+- ~~Server needs to process validate request and create room for game~~ ✔
-- Client needs to process create game server response
+- ~~Client needs to process create game server response~~ ✔
-- List of active games to join just a place holder, needs to update
+- ~~List of active games to join just a place holder, needs to update~~ ✔
-- Game list needs to display locked games
+- ~~Game list needs to display locked games~~ ✔
-- Game list needs to display player count
+- Game list needs to display accurate player count
-- Clicking on games needs to send join request to server with a password if required
+- ~~Clicking on games needs to send join request to server with a password if required~~ ✔
 - Server needs to process join request check password
 - Client needs to process join request response from server
+- Client leaving game needs to be reflected serverside
+- Empty games need to close and be removed from gameList

 Lobby Page
 - ~~Style~~ ✔